Lea Vergine: Arte programmata e cinetica 1953–1963. L'ultima avanguardia (Programmed and Kinetic Art, 1953–1963: The Last Avant-Garde)

-Lea Vergine had approached the environment of kinetic art thanks to her acquaintance with Giulio Carlo Argan and her companion Enzo Mari.
+Vergine had approached the environment of kinetic art thanks to her acquaintance with Giulio Carlo Argan and her companion Enzo Mari.
 She had outlined a first critical reading of the results of programmed and kinetic art in the magazine Lineastruttura, later developed in the conference of 11 March 1973, within the cycle of didactic activities of the Galleria Nazionale d'Arte Moderna (1972–1973).

-In 1983 she curated the group exhibition Arte programmata e cinetica 1953/1963, L'ultima Avanguardia at the Palazzo Reale in Milan.
+In 1983, Vergine curated the group exhibition Arte programmata e cinetica 1953/1963, L'ultima Avanguardia at the Palazzo Reale in Milan.
 Her research focused on the years of the movement's first theoretical formulations, which she considered the most significant.
 According to Vergine, "it was the last time that an international group of artists proposed an alternative programme and model of culture and practice of making art", considering the movement to be much more than an exaltation of science and technology, as it re-founded the relationship between the individual and society.
 The exhibition dedicated an introductory section to Futurists, Abstractionists and Constructivists.
-The central nucleus contained the works of the main artists of the kinetic movement, including those of Group T and Group N, who systematically analysed the phenomena of perception.
-It concluded with the works of artists such as Enrico Castellani, Dadamaino, Jean Tinguely, who, although conducting research similar to the exponents of programmed art, differed in their procedures and artistic aims.
+The central nucleus contained the works of the main artists of the kinetic movement, including those of Group T, as well as Group N, who systematically analysed the phenomena of perception.
+It concluded with the works of artists, such as Enrico Castellani, Dadamaino, and Jean Tinguely, who, although conducting research similar to the exponents of programmed art, differed in their procedures and artistic aims.